All Posts

 6 Steps to Develop a PTO Policy for Small Business

-Creating a PTO policy requires thoughtful analysis, some solid research, and ensuring you comply with all relevant federal, state, and local laws.
+Creating a vacation policy for a small business requires thoughtful analysis, some solid research, and ensuring you comply with all relevant federal, state, and local laws.
 Here are some steps to help you customize a paid time off policy that fits your business and your team perfectly.

 6 Steps to Develop a PT Policy for Small Business